Fuzzy Name Matching Software: Solving the People Data Challenge

 Layer 1: Name Parsing and Standardization

-Before any comparison, compound name fields have to be parsed into structured components: salutation (Dr., Mr., Mrs.), first name, middle name or initial, last name, and suffix (Jr., Sr., III).
-Names in “LAST, FIRST MIDDLE” format have to be reordered.
-Salutations and suffixes have to be extracted and stored separately.
-This parsing step is the most undervalued stage of name matching; without it, structural differences create false negatives.
-Parsing rules and cultural naming conventions sit inside the wider discipline of data standardization, which is where the canonical-form mappings come from.
+Before any comparison, compound name fields are parsed into structured components: salutation, first name, middle name or initial, last name, and suffix.
+Names in “LAST, FIRST MIDDLE” format are reordered, and salutations and suffixes are extracted and stored separately.
+This parsing step is the most undervalued stage of name matching, because without it structural differences create false negatives.
+The name standardization layer defines the parsing rules and cultural naming conventions that make this step reliable.

 Layer 2: Nickname Resolution